-Everest Bank Limited (EBL), with UKaid Sakchyam support, intends to reach out to the unbanked communities in remote areas with various value-added services with the adoption of technology.
-EBL will increase banking channels to unbanked/low-banked people to inculcate a banking habit through Agent Banking (Branchless Banking) by collecting deposits and fulfilling the financial needs of individuals, agricultural cooperatives and MSMEs by providing loans.
+Everest Bank Limited (EBL), with UKaid Sakchyam’s support, intends to reach out to the unbanked communities in remote areas with various value-added services with the adoption of technology.
+EBL will increase banking channels to unbanked/low-banked people to inculcate a banking habit through Agent Banking (BLBs) by collecting deposits and fulfilling the financial needs of individuals, agricultural cooperatives and MSMEs by providing loans.
 To meet this objective, EBL will focus on taking financial services to rural areas under this SEBA Project.
 The agents will be equipped with tablet devices to execute transactions.

-Banking starts with inculcating habits of saving.
-This will result in increase of wealth with the interest provided on their deposits; this in turn will also improve their income and livelihoods.
-Also, the socially and economically marginalised people will have improved access to banking channels which will help improve their economic status and quality of life.
+The project targets major districts of far-western, mid-western and western regions in a phase-wise manner.
+With the establishment of all 50 BLBs, the socially and economically marginalised people will have improved access to banking channels which will help improve their economic status and quality of life.
 Agri-businesses in villages are predominantly carried out by women, economically marginalized people – such as Tharus, Dalits, Janajatis and other disadvantaged groups.
-Access to financial services from EBL will help to enhance their economic status.
+Access to financial services from EBL is expected to contribute to improvement in their economic status.